haarlems/forensics/chapters/chapter-01-digital-forensics/03-file-systems/reading/README.md

 ## Directories

 To keep track of files, file systems have directories, which are themselves files.
-When the file system is organized as a directory tree, file names are specified by one of two methods:
+When the file system is organized as a directory tree, filenames are specified by one of two methods:

 - **absolute path** names always start at the root directory and are unique
   - In UNIX the components of the path are separated by /, whilein Windows the separator is \ .